 Over the years Meine has worked with a wide array of non-profit organizations, agencies, universities, and businesses, including the World Conservation Union (IUCN), the U.S. Agency for International Development, the World Wildlife Fund, and the American Museum of Natural History.
 He has served on the Board of Governors of the Society of Conservation Biology and on the editorial boards of the journals Conservation Biology and Environmental Ethics.
 He also served as Director of Conservation Programs for the Wisconsin Academy of Sciences, Arts and Letters.
 In this capacity Meine oversaw the Academy’s “Waters of Wisconsin” initiative, a comprehensive, state-wide review of the status and needs of Wisconsin’s aquatic ecosystems and resources.

 As a teacher and advisor, Meine has worked with dozens of undergraduate and graduate students at the University of Wisconsin-Madison and other institutions, and has been a guest lecturer at more than fifty colleges and universities.
 In his home landscape he is a founding member of the Sauk Prairie Conservation Alliance, which has worked for more than two decades to chart a shared community vision for the future of the former Badger Army Ammunition Plant property.
 Meine’s work has been recognized with many awards, including the Bay and Paul Foundation’s Biodiversity Leadership Award and the Quivira Coalition’s Outstanding Leadership Award.
-In 2018 he was named a Fellow of the Wisconsin Academy.
+In 2018 he was elected a Fellow of the Wisconsin Academy of Sciences, Arts and Letters.

-In addition to his Leopold biography, Meine has written and edited a number of books on conservation and environmental history, including Wallace Stegner and the Continental Vision (1998), The Essential Aldo Leopold: Quotations and Commentaries (1999), Correction Lines: Essays on Land, Leopold, and Conservation (2004); and the Library of America collection Aldo Leopold: A Sand County Almanac and Other Writings on Conservation and Ecology (2013).
-He has recently coedited the bioregional anthology The Driftless Reader (2017).
+In addition to his Leopold biography, Meine has written and edited a number of books on conservation and environmental history, including Wallace Stegner and the Continental Vision (1998), The Essential Aldo Leopold: Quotations and Commentaries (1999), Correction Lines: Essays on Land, Leopold, and Conservation (2004); the Library of America collection Aldo Leopold: A Sand County Almanac and Other Writings on Conservation and Ecology (2013); and the bioregional anthology The Driftless Reader (2017).
 Meine also served as narrator and on-screen guide for the Emmy Award-winning documentary film Green Fire: Aldo Leopold and a Land Ethic for Our Time (2011), which continues to be screened in venues around the country and has appeared more than 1,000 times on PBS stations.